bilalhdh/bFitText/README.md

 # bFitText
-jQuery for Fit Text in it's container by change font size
+jQuery for Fit Text in it's container by changing it's font size.